amitsaha/amitsaha.github.io/content/windows-docker-containers.md

 worked great.
 One issue to be aware of is DNS Client caching, and it can be solved using `Clear-DNSClientCache` powershell command.

+##  `failed to create endpoint <service> on network nat`

+I got this error only a couple of times in all my testing over 2 months.
+It is filed [here](https://github.com/docker/libnetwork/issues/1950).

 ## `hcsshim::PrepareLayer failed in Win32`

 While building images and running containers, an error as follows appeared with varying frequency: